A Victorian Bed & Breakfast,

 The bed and breakfast is conveniently located, allowing guests easy access to recreation locations such as the Virginia Creeper Trail, Appalachian Trail, Snake Road, golf courses, horseback riding, fishing, Bristol Motor Speedway, hiking, the Barter theatre, dining and art galleries.

 The Mountain Laurel Inn is the perfect balance of elegant and cozy.
-With this Victorian B&B, set on 3.5 acres of lush green grounds, nestled in trees and mountain tops; you'll have the best of both worlds.
+With this Victorian B&B, set on more than 3 acres of lush green grounds, nestled in trees and mountain tops; you'll have the best of both worlds.
 Only minutes from downtown Damascus, it's a quiet spot to get away from it all.

 Sit on one of two porches, front, and back facing; take a swim or just relax by the pool after a day of hiking or biking on the Creeper Trail or the Appalachian Trail.
 Take a break from a day of touring the local art galleries, shopping and of course, the historic Barter Theatre.
 This is the sort of place where you can truly feel at home and among friends - only they'll do all the work!

-Although the Mountain Laurel Inn was built in the early 1900's (with extensive, beautiful, and rare American Chestnut paneling throughout), you will be comfortable no matter the weather with central heating and A/C, free WiFi, a TV in every room and off-street parking.
+Although the Mountain Laurel Inn was built in the early 1900's (with extensive, beautiful Oak, and rare American Chestnut paneling), you will be comfortable no matter the weather with central heating and A/C, free WiFi, a TV (with satelite) and a sound machine in every room and off-street parking.